 There is a new indoor Green P lot in the new wing of St. Michael's Hospital, entrance on the east side of Victoria Street, just 1/2 block north of Shuter Street and 1/2 block south of the Victoria Street entrance to the theatre.
 There is also ample parking available at the Atrium Mall, entering off Edward Street (1/2 block north of Dundas), from either Bay Street or Yonge Street; at the Green P underground lot beneath Dundas Square, with garage entrance at Dundas and Victoria; and at the Eaton Centre parking lot, with entrance off Yonge at Shuter, just southwest of the theatre.
 There is also a surface parking lot on Victoria, just across the street from the theatre.
 Finally, there is some meter parking on Victoria Street.

-The Ed Mirvish (formerly the Canon) is a two-level theatre, with orchestra and mezzanine seating.
+The Ed Mirvish is a two-level theatre, with orchestra and mezzanine seating.
 The orchestra is on the second floor of the building, one storey above street level.
-There is an elevator at the box office entrance, 244 Victoria St., that goes from street to orchestra level.
+There is an elevator/wheelchair lift at the box office entrance, 244 Victoria St., that goes from street to orchestra level.
+The inside measurement for the EMT wheelchair lift is: 29 1/2" wide X 60 1/4" long.
 The mezzanine, however, has no elevator service; wheelchair seating is available on the orchestra level only.

 Patrons seeking wheelchair or other special-needs seating are asked to please call TicketKing at either 416.872.1212 or 1.800.461.3333 for assistance in finding the best seating options.

 The Ed Mirvish Theatre is equipped with infra-red listening systems for Deaf and Hard of Hearing.
 This system requires use of headsets which are available, free of charge, at the theatre coat-check counter.